jumpnow/jumpnowtek-site/_posts/2014-02-28-Wandboard-Systems-with-Yocto.md

 [ZeroMQ][zeromq] version `4.0.4` with development headers and libs is included.

-Perl `5.20` and Python `2.7.9' each with a number of modules is included.
+Perl `5.20` and Python `2.7.9` each with a number of modules is included.

+The following device tree binaries (dtbs) from the *linux-stable* repository are built and installed

+* imx6dl-wandboard-revb1.dtb
+* imx6dl-wandboard.dtb
+* imx6q-wandboard-revb1.dtb
+* imx6q-wandboard.dtb

+*U-Boot* should detect the correct *dtb* to load at boot time.

 ### Ubuntu Workstation Setup